zirpo/auto-blogger-repo/memory-bank/activeContext.md

 - Resolved the `undefined filter: safe` error by ignoring the `memory-bank/` directory in `.eleventyignore`.
 - Fixed the `invalid range syntax` error in `index.md` by updating the date filter to use `"%d %B %Y"`.
 - Implemented robust date formatting using `luxon` to resolve Netlify build errors and ensure consistent date display.
-- Skipped favicon implementation due to tool error and user instruction.